 For the Class of 2022, CollegePoint had the financial resources to support 2,000 students in the Advising Plus program, with the remainder participating in the traditional CollegePoint program ("Advising Standard").
 CollegePoint contracted with the research services firm EASE to randomly assign students to Advising Plus versus Advising Standard.
 This randomization occurred after students had actively agreed to participate in the CollegePoint program.
 Specifically, students entered the CollegePoint program on a rolling basis between their junior spring and senior fall (Spring 2021 - Fall 2021) and EASE randomized incoming students in roughly weekly batches.
 Within each batch, students were first randomly assigned to one of the four advising organizations (College Advising Corps, CollegePossible, Scholar Match, and Matriculate) in proportions based on each organization's staffing capacity.
-Within each organization, students were then randomly assigned to Advising Plus or Advising Standard, blocked by the four eligibility categories described above (Traditional, OnTrack, Eligible-80, and Test-Optional).
-When random assignment began on March 15th, 2021, the share of students assigned to Advising Plus out of all eligible students was 33 percent.
+Within each organization, students were then randomly assigned to Advising Plus or Advising Standard, blocked by standardized exam score percentile bin (>90th percentile, 85th-90th percentile, 80th-85th percentile) or if students entered through the Test-Optional pathway.
+15 When random assignment began on March 15th, 2021, the share of students assigned to Advising Plus out of all eligible students was 33 percent.
 In order to ensure the Advising Plus condition would be fully filled, the share increased to 67 percent from July 27th through September 9th, 2021.
 The final analytic sample includes all students who entered the CollegePoint program between March 15th and September 9th, with 1,998 students assigned to Advising Plus and 2,817 students assigned to Advising Standard.
-September 9th, with 1,998 students assigned to Advising Plus and 2,817 students assigned to Advising Standard.
+Advisors were also randomly assigned to either the Advising Standard or Advising Plus condition.
+17